 - 1. Complete the following steps to update the report title style: - a.
-Select the Styles field in the Properties pane.
+Select the Styles field in the Properties pane. - b.
+Click .....
+The Styles Editor window displays. - c.

-- c.
 Select Title. - d.
 Select the Foreground Color field, and then select MidnightBlue in the Web tab.